cfbolz/pypy-15-blog/blogpost.rst

   the first one, but had a meta-interpreter based architecture, to make it more flexible and easier to experiment with.

+..
+XXX antocuni: please add the words "rainbow interpreter" to the previous sentence! :)

 - The third one was an experiment based on the second one which changed compilation strategy.
 While the previous two had compiled many control flow paths of the currently compiled function eagerly, that third JIT was sort of